arninaud/Project/README.md

 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?

 # Research questions
-A list of research questions you would like to address during the project.
-What is the link between popularity of a personnality with respect to the IRA tweets for the right or for the left.
+What is the link between popularity of a personnality with respect to the IRA tweets for the right or for the left?

 # Dataset